rticommunity/gazebo-dds-plugins/PLUGINS.md

 ## Plugins

 ### Bumper scan
-Implements a gazebo contact sensor.
+Implements a contact sensor.
 Its information is:
 * Publications
     * [gazebo_msgs/msg/ContactsState] - Send the state of the contact sensor

 #### How to run
 You will only need one terminal to run this plugin.
-You have to run gazebo with the specific world.
+You have to run Gazebo with the specific world.

 ```
 $ gazebo resources/worlds/BumperSensor.world --verbose